Business Strategy and Outlook

 Defense projects and the development of new business jets entail significant execution risk because of technical challenges during development and manufacturing, which can lead to cost overruns and lower-than-expected profitability.
 Although the U.S. Department of Defense underwrites most of development on new programs via cost-plus contracts, recent changes in its approach to contracting, particularly in shipbuilding, have introduced more contractor risk sharing.

 We assign General Dynamics an Exemplary stewardship rating.
-We appreciate its management team, which remains focused on costs and squeezing efficiencies out of the company's businesses.
+We appreciate its management team, which remains focused on costs and squeezing efficiencies out of the business.
 Under Phebe Novakovic, who took the positions of CEO and chairwoman in January 2013, the company refocused its efforts on its operations.
 Novakovic's operational focus improved operating margins to over 13% in 2016 and 2017 from 11.7% in 2011.
 Although margins are under pressure in 2019, we put this down to new product transitions at Gulfstream, as opposed to missteps by management.

 The skill of this management team also shines through when we examine its stewardship of shareholder capital.
 The company is a dividend aristocrat, and we also like that management doesn't commit to hard share-buyback targets like several of its peers, instead opportunistically deploying capital to benefit shareholders.
-Over the past three years, GD has returned nearly $10 billion to shareholders in the form of dividends and buybacks, and dividends have grown to $3.36 per share from $0.88 in 2006.
+Over the past five years, GD has returned approximately $16 billion to shareholders in the form of dividends and buybacks.

 We like GD's decentralized structure.
 Fewer than 150 employees work at its headquarters and management emphasizes empowerment of its business units, while holding them accountable to financial targets.
 These targets not only include income statement items but also incorporate cash and capital efficiency via ROIC.